pillarjs/path-to-regexp/Readme.md

 ### Parse

 The parse function is exposed via `pathToRegexp.parse`.
-This will yield an array of strings and keys.
+This will return an array of strings and keys.

 ```js
 var tokens = pathToRegexp.parse('/route/:foo/(.*)')